|

 Post: McLeodganj and Dharamsala both have post offices, which offer post restante and registered post services.

-Cinema: Two video-projection cinemas are situated on Jogiwara Road, in Mcleod Ganj, which, in season show a selection of Hollywood and Tibetan-themed films. |
+Cinema: There is a video-projection cinema on Jogiwara Road, Mcleodganj, which shows a selection of Hollywood and Tibetan-themed films. |

 |